-The Work Opportunity Tax Credit (WOTC) is a Federal tax credit incentive that Congress provides to private-sector businesses for hiring individuals from any of nine target groups who have consistently faced significant barriers to employment.
+The Work Opportunity Tax Credit (WOTC) is a federal tax credit incentive that congress provides to private-sector businesses for hiring individuals from any of ten target groups who have consistently faced significant barriers to employment.
 The objective of this program is to enable the targeted employees to gradually move from economic dependency into self-sufficiency as they earn a steady income and become contributing taxpayers, while the participating employers are able to reduce their federal income tax liability.

 - A member of a family that received SNAP benefits (food stamps) for at least a 3-month period during the 15-month period ending on the hiring date.